 Sleeping positions during pregnancy - Back vs Stomach vs Sideways

 Let’s discuss the potential sleeping positions you can opt for and stay away from during pregnancy.
 Ultimately, it surely depends on your level of comfort to choose a position for you.
-However, we are here with the best set of recommendations to help you out.
+Even so, we are here with the best set of recommendations to help you out.

 Sleeping on your back